Heading to Sydney? This short, sharp guide skips the fluff—get the essentials for an epic trip (top hostels below)!

 - Balmain’s main street is packed with hundreds of cafes, shops, and restaurants.
 Take the ferry to east Balmain and walk west towards Rozelle along the famous Darling Street.

 - If you’re into hiking at all, you owe it to yourself to take an overnight trip to Katoomba (Blue Mountains).
-Takes 2 hours to get there by train, so it’s best to stay overnight to be able to relax and take full advantage of the local trails.

-- Catch the ferry to Manly and explore the area – and Manly Beach (beautiful sunsets here).
+– Takes 2 hours to get there by train.
+I recommend staying overnight to relax and take full advantage of the local trails. - Catch the ferry to Manly and explore the area – and Manly Beach (beautiful sunsets here).

 LOCAL WISDOM